-On June 10, 2022, the Company's annual general meeting approved a share repurchase program of up to US\$100 million for the next 12 months.
-As of December 31, 2022, the Company has repurchased a total of 6.5 million Class A ordinary shares on both the New York Stock Exchange and The Stock Exchange of Hong Kong Limited under the program for a total consideration of US\$16.7 million (RMB 118.5 million).
-As of December 31, 2022, the number of Class A Ordinary Shares in issue was reduced by 4.9 million shares as a result of the cancellation of the repurchased shares.
-In addition, as of December 31, 2022, the Company has purchased a total of 0.6 million Class A ordinary shares for a total consideration of US\$1.3 million (RMB 9.5 million) to be utilized upon vesting of restricted shares in future.
+On June 10, 2022, the Company's annual general meeting approved a share repurchase program of up to US\$100 million in the next 12 months.
+The share repurchase program was extended for another 12 months until June 10, 2024, which was approved by the Company's annual general meeting held on June 30, 2023.
+As of December 31, 2023, the Company has repurchased a total of 26.3 million Class A ordinary shares on both the New York Stock Exchange and The Stock Exchange of Hong Kong Limited under the program for a total consideration of US\$58.5 million (RMB417.3 million).
+As of December 31, 2023, the number of Class A Ordinary Shares in issue was reduced by 18.3 million shares as a result of the cancellation of the repurchased shares.
+In addition, as of December 31, 2023, the Company has repurchased a total of 5.3 million Class A ordinary shares for a total consideration of US\$10.6 million (RMB75.2 million) to be utilized upon vesting of restricted shares in future.